- This event has passed.

 The ‘Primal’: Ephemeral Eco Art Residency an initiative of the VISIBLE team and Streaky Bay Tourism will bring together artists, thinkers and community stimulating dialogue around the environmental issues of our time from 1-7 December 2018.
 The art and culture project hopes to boost cultural tourism visitation and create economies by producing an Ephemeral Eco Art Trail that will be on display along the Streaky Bay foreshore over the peak tourism season until 25 January 2018.

-Ten lead artists from Finland, Australia and regional South Australia will work with nine regional artists from the mid and far west region over a sustained period to explore deeper relationship of the systems, processes and phenomena in relationship to the social and cultural aspects of environment.
+Ten lead artists from Finland, Australia and regional South Australia will work with ten regional artists from the mid and far west region over a sustained period to explore deeper relationship of the systems, processes and phenomena in relationship to the social and cultural aspects of environment.
 At the forefront will be dialogue, engagement and education around the top 6: climate change; land use, energy extraction and transportation, chemical use, invasive species and the need for environmental justice.

 The Eco Art Residency has four key interdependent elements: